 While vacations are a great time to let loose and have fun, they can also be stressful.
-It’s common for people to get sick during or after vacation.
-That could be due to a combination of factors including exposure to more people and more illnesses, or a weakened immune system from less sleep or from increased alcohol consumption while traveling.
+Some people wonder why they always get sick on vacation or shortly after.
+It’s actually quite common and could be due to a combination of factors including exposure to more people and more illnesses, or a weakened immune system from less sleep or from increased alcohol consumption while traveling.
 If you're feeling sick or just not your best, here are five ways to stay healthy after vacation:

 - Return to your normal sleep pattern

 - Eat a healthy diet

 - Plan for a day off before you need to return to work or classes